lostcolony/damocles/README.md

 - Add bandwidth limitations.
 Possibly some difficulty, but low priority.
 - Add additional mechanisms for delaying/dropping in different patterns.
 Easy but low priority.
 - Refactor some things.
 Very low priority, but a cause of enough joy it might happen.
+- Add OSX support.
+Probably very hard (not sure the domain mapping for traffic control is the same, nor what utilities OSX comes with), moderate priority.

 ## License
 ----